gorramin/8bit-computer-from-scratch/README.md

 The project is documented **day by day**.

 Each day has its own folder containing:
-- A detailed `README.md` explaining the work of that day
+- A `README.md` explaining the work of that day
 - Logic simulations
 - Electrical schematics
 - Images and screenshots